 Pacific University is located 25 miles west of Portland, Oregon's major metropolitan center.
 Portland is serviced by all major lines of transportation.
-If you desire transportation from Portland to Forest Grove, we can arrange to provide transportation from the airport, bus terminal, or train depot.
-Please contact the Admissions Office in advance regarding your expected date and time of arrival.

-The Tri-Met Bus (#57) also provides service from downtown Portland to Forest Grove on a regular basis.
+The Tri-Met Bus (#57) provides service from downtown Portland to Forest Grove on a regular basis.
 The bus line is easily accessible from the airport, train depot, and bus terminal, and the bus stops at the Pacific campus.

-If you are driving to the campus, the map on the next page will help you.
+If you are driving to the campus, the map above will help you.
 It is wise to allow a minimum of 45 minutes for the drive from Portland to Forest Grove.
 Visitor parking is available in the large parking lot off Cedar Street near the campus tennis courts.
+(Please contact the Office of Admissions in advance regarding your expected date and time of arrival.)